-The National Institute for Health and Care Excellence (NICE) have published guidance approving the use of tirzepatide (brand name Mounjaro) for treating type 2 diabetes in England and Wales.
+The National Institute for Health and Care Excellence (NICE) approved Mounjaro in October 2023 for treating type 2 diabetes on the NHS in England and Wales, and we await more details on when supplies will become available.

 What is Mounjaro?